Assembly as Synthesis

 success. final plan: [1, 3, 0, 2, 4, 5, 7, 6, 8, 9]

-That is CEGIS in simplest form.
-The rest of the post swaps the implementation of the agent, essentially how the lesson and memory is represented (Z3, LLMs, VLMs).
+That is CEGIS in its simplest form.
+The rest of the post swaps the implementation of the agent — essentially how the lesson and memory are represented (Z3, LLMs, VLMs).
 The general loop stays the same.

 Symbolic synthesis: Sketch and the SMT route